ajiangsfu/NMRphasing/README.md

 ### 3. MPC\_DAOM

-This is our new multiple linear model approach for phase error correction with our new optimization function to minimize difference between absolute area and ordinal area.
+This is ti use our new multiple linear model approach for phase error correction with our new optimization function to minimize difference between absolute area and ordinal area.

     psout$Phased_Absoprtion = NMRphasing(specDatIn = psout$frequency_domain, method = "MPC_DAOM")
     ## this step might take a couple of minutes

-    ### plot to compare before and after phase error correction

     p2 = ggplot(psout, aes(x = ppm, y = Phased_Absoprtion)) +
           geom_line() + theme_bw() + labs(y = "Phased Absoprtion") +